-It’s vital to remind all Canadian travelers of the importance of not canceling your Marriott Bonvoy Card if you have it (or getting one if you don’t).
+It’s vital to remind all Canadian travelers of the importance of not canceling one specific card if you have it (or getting one if you don’t).
 One of its best benefits, apart from the huge welcome bonus, is the free night certificate you get each year.
-I decided to use my certificate at the Fiji Marriott Resort Momi Bay to try and get one of those iconic overwater bungalows worth $1,147 per night for free… and I am glad I did!
+I decided to use my certificate in Fiji to try and get one of those iconic overwater bungalows worth $1147 per night for free… and I am glad I did!

-It’s true that for many cards (most cards even), we recommend not keeping it after the first year, since the key to earning over $1,000 in free travel each year (as we do) is to understand that welcome bonuses are what matters.
+It’s true that for many cards (most cards even), we recommend not keeping it after the 1st year, since the key to earning over $1000 in free travel each year (as we do easily) is to understand that welcome bonuses are the key.
 That’s the most important thing about travel rewards.

 Because unlike most, it gives you an incredible benefit every year, one that can save you hundreds of dollars: The annual free night certificate.
 It’s one of our favorite travel rewards tricks and one of our favorite card benefits!

-It really doesn’t make sense to cancel the card, even if you’re not sure you can travel soon!
+It really doesn’t make sense to cancel the card, none at all!
+For any traveler.

 I’ll briefly explain the certificate and give you a real-life example of my use of the certificate for a superb overwater bungalow in Fiji.

 The Marriott Annual Free Night Certificate

 So I won’t repeat all the benefits of getting the card.
-With the 70,000 points welcome bonus, it’s pretty obvious: you can get 11 free nights just by getting the card, which can easily be worth $800.
-You can read all the details about the Marriott Bonvoy Card and also a detailed example of how to get 17 free nights in South Africa with the welcome bonus, one of the many countries you can choose from.
+With the 53,000 points from the welcome bonus, it’s pretty obvious: you can get 8 free nights just by getting the card, which can easily be worth $500 (17 free nightsif your travel buddy gets a card too).